Synthesizing MR Image Contrast Enhancement Using 3D High-resolution ConvNets: Discussion

 \item To investigate the feasibility of predicting contrast-enhanced MRI sequences from non-contrast or low-contrast MRI sequences, 60 patients are used in \cite{gong2018deep}, 82 patients are used in \cite{sun2020substituting}, and \cite{sun2020substituting} test their idea in mice as a proof of concept.
 Our study utilized more than 400 patients, allowing us to train a deeper FCN model and obtain state-of-the-art performance.

-\item Different from previous methods that utilize a plain model architecture (2D/3D Unet) and loss function, we present a 3D high-resolution FCN model that maintains high-resolution information throughout the fully convolution stage and aggregates the multi-scale information in parallel.
-As a result, our model outperforms the 2D/3D U-Net counterparts by more than 1 point in PSNR.
+\item Different from previous methods\cite{gong2018deep,kleesiek2019can} that utilize the off-the-shelf model architectures (2D/3D Unet) and loss function, we present a 3D high-resolution FCN model that maintains high-resolution information throughout the fully convolution stage and aggregates the multi-scale information in parallel.
+As a result, our model outperforms the 2D/3D U-Net counterparts by more than 1 point in PSNR, and also outperforms several state-of-the-art medical synthesis methods.
 In addition, we introduced a local loss to improve performance in tumor regions.

 \item Previous studies \cite{gong2018deep,kleesiek2019can} obtained imperfect enhancement results in vessels and tumors due to the difficulty of the problem.
 For example, in Gong et al. \cite{gong2018deep}, enhancement results appear rough in vessels compared to our model.
 Furthermore, our method achieves a result of 28dB in PSNR on the whole brain region, which is similar to Gong et al. \cite{gong2018deep} despite the fact that our method requires no contrast agent compared to the the low-dose MRI sequences used as input in their work.
-In terms of PSNR, our model also bested Kleesiek et al., who achieved 23dB \cite{kleesiek2019can}.
+In terms of PSNR, our model also outperformed Kleesiek et al\cite{kleesiek2019can}. by a large margin even with less input data.

 \end{itemize}